 They may also recommend the use of a brace, strapping, support bandage or splint in the short term.

 Steroid injections for tennis elbow

-Steroids are medicines that contains synthetic versions of the hormone cortisol.
+Steroids are medicines that contain synthetic versions of the hormone cortisol.
 They are sometimes used to treat tennis elbow.

 Some people with tennis elbow may have steroid injections when other treatments have not worked.

 You will get an injection into the painful area around the elbow.
 You may also get a local anaesthetic to numb the area.